kylekaplan/fast-streaming/README.md

 # Fast Streaming Chat

-This project uses Next.js for the frontend and FastAPI for the backend with a streaming response system.
+This project uses Next.js for the frontend and FastAPI for the backend (located in the api folder in the root directory).

 ## Installation and Setup